If we have the realization that we are aliens and strangers in this world, it will make a difference in our spiritual walk.

 Remember if you are truly following Jesus, the world will hate you (John 15:18, 19).
 The preaching of the cross will offend people.
 The prosperity gospel to which we all are or were attracted to is Satan using the bait of worldly kingdoms to have all of us worship him.
 The road is broad there.
 You will have the company of unbelievers there.

 It is a warning not only to you but also to me.
-Do not rest your assurance of salvation on your church membership, your works of charity, your donations to ministry of your gifts.
+Do not rest your assurance of salvation on your church membership, your works of charity, your donations to ministry or your spiritual gifts.

 Be alert.
 Stay awake.
 Be watchful.
 Jesus is coming like a thief in the night.